-- negative screening and control of potential investments (environmental, social and governance characteristics are collected, measured, and assessed); - enhanced due diligence of climate risk of companies in high emitting industries;
+negative screening and control of potential investments (environmental, social and governance characteristics are collected, measured, and assessed);

+enhanced due diligence of climate risk of companies in high emitting industries;

-- ESG integration through dedicated factsheets: The factsheets include an assessment of the double materiality of environmental and social characteristics that are of relevance at investment level.
+ESG integration through dedicated factsheets: The factsheets include an assessment of the double materiality of environmental and social characteristics that are of relevance at investment level.
 Double materiality considerations are continuously assessed.
-If salient sustainability risks (harm to investment) or principle adverse impacts (potential harm by investing) are not improving, the investment into an investee company will ultimately have to be divested should the investee company fail to mitigate them; and - active ownership with holdings: this is a lever that is deployed by the Sub-Fund to work for factor improvement over time.
+If salient sustainability risks (harm to investment) or principle adverse impacts (potential harm by investing) are not improving, the investment into an investee company will ultimately have to be divested should the investee company fail to mitigate them; and strategy guides investment decisions based on factors such as investment objectives and risk tolerance. - active ownership with holdings: this is a lever that is deployed by the Sub-Fund to work for factor improvement over time.
 Quarterly checks and controls are conducted on the holdings in the Sub-Fund to monitor developments of events and general exposure, to ensure alignment with the investment policy.